home-assistant-libs/python-matter-server/README.md

 management software your system is using, there may be bugs and cavats in processing this Route Information Options.

-In general, make sure the kernel option `CONFIG_IPV6_ROUTER_PREF` is enabeld and that IPv6 forwarding is disabled (sysctl variable `net.ipv6.conf.all.forwarding`).
+In general, make sure the kernel option `CONFIG_IPV6_ROUTER_PREF` is enabled and that IPv6 forwarding is disabled (sysctl variable `net.ipv6.conf.all.forwarding`).
 If IPv6 forwarding is enabled, the Linux kernel doesn't employ reachability probing (RFC 4191), which can lead to longer outages (up to 30min) until network changes are detected.

 If you are using NetworkManager, make sure to use at least NetworkManager 1.42.
-Previous versions loose track of routes and stale routs can lead to unreachable Thread devices.
+Previous versions lose track of routes and stale routes can lead to unreachable Thread devices.
 All current released NetworkManager versions can't handle multiple routes to the same network properly.
-This means if you have multiple Thread border routers, the fallback won't work immeaditly (see [NetworkManager issue #1232](https://gitlab.freedesktop.org/NetworkManager/NetworkManager/-/issues/1232)).
+This means if you have multiple Thread border routers, the fallback won't work immediately (see [NetworkManager issue #1232](https://gitlab.freedesktop.org/NetworkManager/NetworkManager/-/issues/1232)).

 We currently don't have experience with systemd-networkd.
 It seems to have its